2016 Survey of Connecticut Small Businesses

 Several business owners indicated that it wasn’t any one particular regulation or set of regulations but the sheer number of them—or as one respondent put it, “death by a thousand cuts.”

-With the adoption of Obamacare six years ago, many small businesses we surveyed raised concerns about the threat of added burdens and administrative costs.
+, many small businesses we surveyed raised concerns about the threat of added burdens and administrative costs.
 In 2010, 63% expected their costs to increase as a result of healthcare reform.

 Today, 65% say Obamacare has in fact had a negative impact on their business, compared to 7% who say the impact has been positive.